 Decided to get a new pair of Trumans but don't know where to start?
 We can help.
-Currently we produce two styles of footwear, a Service Boot and a Derby.
-Both are made on the Truman 79 last, which fits true-to-size.
+Currently we produce three styles of footwear, a Front Range Boot, a Derby, and an Upland Boot.
+All three are made on the Truman 79 last, which fits true-to-size.
 If you need help determining what size to order, drop us a line using our contact form.

 Once you know your size the customization process can really begin.
 We've broken it down into several steps.